 HMRC launched a consultation document in 2016 called “Tackling the hidden economy: extension of data-gathering powers to money service businesses.”
 This promises new powers for HMRC to gather and acquire data from online intermediaries and electronic payment providers to uncover those who are operating in the “hidden economy.”

-The General Data Protection Regulation (GDPR) is set to come into full force in May 2018.
-It will present the most significant change to EU data protection in 20 years, meaning organisations must update their policies to ensure they are compliant.
-Further, all staff who are involved with the processing and storing of data must be familiar with their organisation’s data protection policy.
+The General Data Protection Regulation (GDPR) is now in force.
+It presents the most significant change to EU data protection in 20 years, meaning organisations have had to update their policies to ensure they are compliant.
+Further, all staff who are involved in the processing and storing of data must be familiar with their organisation’s data protection policy.
 We have therefore provided a data protection policy template to help your staff understand and follow your organisation’s data protection procedures.

 What should a data protection policy include?

 Who is responsible for the data protection policy?